Title-1

 Demonstrating depth and complexity

-Utah’s service definition requires “increased depth, complexity, or rigor” — not just more work or extra worksheets.
+Utah’s service definition requires increased depth, complexity, or rigor \u2014 not just more work or extra worksheets.
 Coordinators need enrichment activities that are genuinely differentiated and that they can describe clearly to administrators and families as substantively different from grade-level instruction.

-What Renzulli Learning Provides: Feature by Feature
+What Renzulli Learning Provides: Mapped to Utah R277-707

-Each tool maps directly to a Utah R277-707 requirement and produces a concrete, exportable output:
+Each tool maps directly to a Utah R277-707 requirement and produces a concrete, exportable output \u2014 while preserving LEA authority over identification decisions:

-R277-707 §53F-2-408| Utah Requirement | Renzulli Learning Contribution |
+Utah Code \u00a753F-2-408 R277-707 R277-707-2 R277-707-3 R277-707-5 Three Identification Areas| Utah Requirement | Renzulli Learning Contribution |

 |---|---|

-| K–8 Identification Identify students in grades K–8 using multiple measures in one of three areas: general intellectual ability, specific academic fields (language arts, math, science), or creative thinking | The CTC supports creative thinking identification directly.
-The Renzulli Profiler and Executive Function Assessment contribute non-cognitive measures for the multiple-measure process across all three areas — especially for underrepresented students. |
+| R277-707-2 K-8 Identification Identify students in grades K-8 using multiple measures in one of three areas: general intellectual ability, specific academic fields (LA/math/science), or creative thinking | The CTC supports creative thinking identification directly.
+The Renzulli Profiler and Executive Function Assessment contribute non-cognitive measures for the multiple-measure process across all three areas \u2014 especially for underrepresented students.
+LEAs retain full authority over identification decisions. |

-| Services: Depth, Complexity, Rigor Services must provide opportunities with increased depth, complexity, or rigor — beyond the regular program; LEA chooses from ten-plus eligible service models | 40,000+ enrichment activities, SEM-based PBL investigations, and student-driven PSP goals all deliver the depth and complexity R277-707 requires — documented and organized by student, allowing coordinators to show that services went genuinely beyond grade-level instruction. |
+| R277-707-2(5) Services: Depth, Complexity, Rigor Services must provide opportunities with increased depth, complexity, or rigor; LEA chooses from ten-plus eligible service models | 40,000+ enrichment activities, SEM-based PBL investigations, and student-driven PSP goals all deliver the depth and complexity R277-707 requires \u2014 documented and organized by student, allowing coordinators to show that services went genuinely beyond grade-level instruction. |

-| Annual Application Plan LEA must describe identification process, services, professional learning plan, parent engagement, and barrier elimination strategy for underrepresented students | Renzulli’s platform provides concrete answers to all five application elements: identification tools (CTC, Profiler), service delivery (enrichment database, PBL), professional learning (certified educator course), parent-facing PSP summaries, and equity tools (EFA, diverse interest profiles) for barrier elimination narratives. |
+| R277-707-3 Annual Application Plan LEA must describe identification process, services, professional learning plan, parent engagement, and barrier elimination strategy for underrepresented students | Renzulli Learning provides supporting elements for all five application areas: identification tools (CTC, Profiler), service delivery (enrichment database, PBL), professional learning (certified educator courses), parent-facing PSP summaries, and equity tools (EFA, multilingual Profiler) for barrier elimination narratives. |

-| Annual Evaluation Report Funded LEAs must submit an evaluation report to USBE and present it at a public local board meeting — demonstrating program outcomes | The PSP progress exports and enrichment activity logs convert gifted program activity into board-ready outcome documentation — showing which students engaged in gifted enrichment, what goals they pursued, and what progress they demonstrated over the program year. |
+| R277-707-5 Annual Evaluation Report Funded LEAs must submit an evaluation report to USBE and present it at a public local board meeting \u2014 demonstrating program outcomes | The PSP progress exports and enrichment activity logs convert gifted program activity into board-ready outcome documentation \u2014 showing which students engaged in gifted enrichment, what goals they pursued, and what progress they demonstrated over the program year. |

-| Underrepresented Students LEA must identify underrepresented students (those holding a smaller program percentage than overall LEA population) and plan to eliminate barriers | The Executive Function Assessment and interest-based Renzulli Profiler surface gifted potential in students whose abilities may not emerge on cognitive tests alone — expanding the evidence base for identifying underrepresented gifted students who would benefit from services. |
+| R277-707-2(6) Underrepresented Students LEA must identify underrepresented students (those holding a smaller program percentage than overall LEA population) and plan to eliminate barriers | The Executive Function Assessment, multilingual Profiler, CTC non-verbal/figural design, and Leadership Assessment together surface gifted potential in students whose abilities may not emerge on cognitive tests alone \u2014 expanding the evidence base for identifying underrepresented gifted students who would benefit from services. |

-| Professional Learning LEA must describe how it will provide professional learning opportunities for teachers who serve identified students | Renzulli’s Certified Educator course (renzullilearning.com/en/courses) provides structured professional learning in gifted enrichment aligned to USBE Gifted & Talented Endorsement competencies — a direct response to the professional learning plan requirement. |
+| R277-707-3 Professional Learning Plan LEA must describe how it will provide professional learning opportunities for teachers who serve identified students | Renzulli’s Certified Educator courses provide structured professional learning in gifted enrichment that supports LEA professional learning plans alongside Utah Gifted & Talented Endorsement coursework and other approved providers. |

 What Implementation Looks Like in Utah LEAs